Frequently asked questions

 1. How do I know if I'm eligible to enter for a LinkedIn Marketing Award?

-You are eligible to enter as long as your business/organisation has an office located in the EMEA region (see list of countries in the T&Cs) and you have run marketing activity on LinkedIn (paid media or organic posts).
-The marketing activity that you are submitting for an award needs to have been active between 8 September 2017 and 26 September 2018.
+You are eligible to enter as long as your business/organisation has an office located in the EMEA region (see list of countries in the T&Cs) or Brazil and you have run marketing activity on LinkedIn (paid media or organic posts).
+The marketing activity that you are submitting for an award needs to have been active between 16 September 2018 and 8 November 2019.

 2. How does the judging process work?